Teen driver safety guide: Getting on the road

 Many states now have graduated licenses for new teen drivers, meaning that passing the written test gets you a learner’s permit.
 In some states teen drivers can get permits as young as 14, but it’s a rare, often need-based occurrence; 16 is the median age for learner’s permits.
 The specific rules vary by state, but all consider this to be a learning period and require a licensed driver to be in the car with the permit holder.
 The learner’s permit allows the teen driver to learn to drive and develop basic driving skills under the supervision of an experienced driver, all in preparation for their licensing test.

 Road tests vary by state and sometimes by locality; all tests are intended to make sure the new teen driver is able to adequately control the vehicle and has a firm understanding of proper driving technique and the rules of the road.
+Taking a drivers education course is another option for teens who want to gain even more experience before the official test.

 The Graduated License: Laws for New Drivers